 Why Issue CBDCs When Fiat Currency Exists?

-Just like fiat currencies, CBDCs are considered as legal tender and, as such, will be recognized as an official form of payment and act as a claim on the government or central banks.
+Just like fiat currencies, CBDCs are considered legal tender and, as such, will be recognised as an official form of payment and act as a claim on the government or central banks.

-These currencies provide increased safety and efficiency of retail and wholesale payment systems.
-In terms of wholesale, the CBDC will help settle retail payments and enhance the efficiency and convenience of being able to make point of sale payments or payments where different parties are involved.
+These currencies provide increased safety and efficiency for retail and wholesale payment systems.
+In wholesale, the CBDC will help settle retail payments and enhance the efficiency and convenience of making point-of-sale payments or payments where different parties are involved.

-No coins or notes are required as the currency is completely digital with money being exchanged electronically.
-With skepticism surrounding cryptocurrencies, if a country has intentions to adopt a cashless society, then a digital currency that has support from the government and central banks might be a credible solution.
-There is, indeed, a lot of pressure placed on the shoulders of governments and central banks as more people are opting for private e-money on decentralized platforms.
+No coins or notes are required as the currency is completely digital, with money being exchanged electronically.
+With scepticism surrounding cryptocurrencies, if a country intends to adopt a cashless society, then a digital currency with support from the government and central banks might be a credible solution.
+There is, indeed, a lot of pressure placed on the shoulders of governments and central banks as more people are opting for private e-money on decentralised platforms.

-By introducing CBDCs, the central banks and governments will gain some advantage over those providers who encourage investments and engagement through decentralized platforms.
-CBDCs are available at all times, with privacy being at the forefront to diminish the threat of counterparty credit risk.
+By introducing CBDCs, the central banks and governments will gain some advantage over those providers who encourage investments and engagement through decentralised platforms.
+CBDCs are always available, with privacy at the forefront to diminish the threat of counterparty credit risk.

 Different Types Of CBDCs

-CBDCs are categorized into two different types based on specific target markets.
+CBDCs are categorised into two different types based on specific target markets.

 1. Retail Central Bank Digital Currency

-Retail CBDC is founded on distributed ledger technology, is anonymous, traceable, and available at all times.
+Retail CBDC is founded on distributed ledger technology and is anonymous, traceable, and available at all times.
 There is potential for interest rate applications also.

 Considering these benefits, a retail CBDC will focus on supporting the general public.
 Moreover, it will promote financial inclusion and lower the cost of printing actual money.

 Digitally issued CBDC tokens represent a digital alternative to traditional banknotes and coins.
-They would only be issued from the central bank and will be distributed through commercial banks.
+They would only be issued from the central bank and distributed through commercial banks.
 With deposit accounts, individuals and businesses can open accounts at their central bank and take advantage of the same benefits offered through commercial banks.
-They will have the ability to send and receive payments and view their balances on their account.
+They can send and receive payments and view their accounts’ balances.

-The primary difference between these two types is the verification required when you plan to use it.
+The primary difference between these two types is the verification required when using them.